-Due to the uncertainty of occurrence (< 50 %) and as no current obligation exists, the contingent liabilities do not qualify as liabilities under statutory criteria, resulting in valuation differences of TCHF 673.
+Due to the uncertainty of occurrence (< 50 %) the contingent liabilities do not qualify as under statutory criteria, resulting in valuation differences of TCHF 1'588.

 Provisions other than Technical Provisions (R0750)

 For SII purposes, provisions other than technical provisions have been valued according to the principles given by IAS 37.
 IAS 37 is regulating these types of provisions and it is deemed to be compliant with the SII accounting principles.